-To be a commercially aware candidate in 2018 means understanding how the legal profession is positioning itself for Brexit.
+To be a commercially aware candidate in 2019 means understanding how the legal profession is dealing with the opportunities and challenges of Brexit.

 In the space of two years, the future of Britain’s relationship with the EU is no less ambiguous.
 Warnings of £80 billion holes in the budget, food shortages and capital flight dominate headlines, while government is characterised by party rifts, policy U-turns and ministerial walkouts.